 Indiana University Health does a great job of providing users with a robust keyword search feature.
 On-site searches can be filtered by criteria such as medical services, news, and events, providers and locations.
 The site features a listing of recent searches in the left margin that allows users to easily track their search history.
 In addition, separate search functions appear in the header navigation for Providers, Medical Services, and Locations.

-Designed and built to WCAG 2.0 AA level of compliance, the Rest Assured website is accessible to all users, which is a smart business choice.
+Designed and built to WCAG 2.0 AA level of accessibility compliance, the Rest Assured website is open to all users, which is always a smart choice for brands in any industry.
 (Read more about web accessibility here.)
 Using such accessible design elements as large, high-contrast fonts, and easy to use keyboard navigation, this website was designed for accessibility.
 The Rest Assured site also makes excellent use of alt text on all images, which screen readers and other text-to-speech software use to accurately read and interpret content for those with visual impairment.

 Mercy Health’s website features dynamic images and color to engage the viewer.
 From the carousel beneath the header to other images throughout the site, the consistent use of rich, colorful photography helps promote a sense of excitement and optimism.
 The use of a deep, vibrant green color for the search box was a particularly good choice to promote a feeling of health and well-being, although the type within the box needs greater contrast to enhance readability.